jpedro/jpedro.github.io/git-dd.md

 ## Git aliases

 You read it.
-Git alias can host not only alias to 1. other git commands and flags, not only to 2. shell calls but also 3. shell functions.
+Git alias can host not only alias to 1. other git commands and flags, but also to 2. shell calls and 3. inline shell functions.

 ### 1. Command alias